jon-jacky/home/computing.md

   A History of Clojure by Rich Hickey -
   From *HOPL-4, History of Programming Languages Conference*, 2020

-  "... the work most commonly done by professional programmers (is) *information systems programming*.  ... often, this information documents some human activity ... and must deal with all the irregularity thereof.
+  "*Motivation.*  ... the work most commonly done by professional programmers (is) *information systems programming*.  ... often, this information documents some human activity ... and must deal with all the irregularity thereof.
 This is in stark contrast to *artificial systems*, e.g., programming language compilers, which make up their own rules, in fully enumerated spaces, can eliminate irregularity and can reject